Posted September 29, 2017

 I (Carrie) went to undergrad in the Bay area but hadn’t been back since I graduated and left in 2006-over a decade so I jumped at the opportunity to join Albert at the tail end of a work trip in May.
 As luck would have it, tickets were really affordable at that time and I was able to fly round trip using a limited number of points and around $60.

-Tourism in San Francisco/Bay Area
+San Francisco/Bay Area and Tourism

 San Francisco is undoubtedly one of the most popular destinations in the United States, famous for several world renowned sites like Alcatraz, Golden Gate Bridge, and the city's cable cars.
 These sites, among others, draw a staggering number of visitors to San Francisco.
 In 2016 the city saw 25.2 million representing a growth of 2.8% over 2015.
 This volume of visitors spent an estimated $9 billion during their visits, supporting thousands of jobs.
 Needless to say tourism is important to the city’s economy and is expected to grow.